cheesymcsqeaky/cobblemonantispawnbiome/README.md

 This mod introduces a dedicated safe-zone biome designed to have **zero** natural Pokémon spawns (including vanilla mobs and any other entity types unless forced by commands).
 It provides a peaceful region for server hubs, custom player towns, or community build projects without the clutter of wild entities.

 ## ⛔ Dependencies & Requirements
-This mod **requires** the following dependencies to function.
-It will prevent the game from booting if they are missing, ensuring that custom spawn logic does not crash your environment:
+This mod **requires** the following dependencies to function properly:

 * **Minecraft:** `1.21.1`
 * **Fabric Loader:** `0.15.0` or higher